-Our results show that 9-1-1 video calling, and the sharing of images or video more broadly during calls, creates the potential for many benefits, including the acquisition of additional contextual information of scenes, the ability to overcome information inaccuracies, and a means to acquire information from those who cannot easily speak (e.g., children, elderly, those injured).
+Our results show that 9-1-1 video calling-and the sharing of images or video more broadly during calls-creates the potential for many benefits, including the acquisition of additional contextual information of scenes, the ability to overcome information inaccuracies, and a means to acquire information from those who cannot easily speak (e.g., children, elderly, those injured).
 Yet video calling also raises many challenges and concerns, including the possibility of additional workplace stress, information overload, and privacy challenges related to the autonomy of the caller and call taker.
-What becomes clear is that the current design paradigm for video communication systems is overly simplistic when it comes to handling the nuances of video calls during emergency situations.
-This current paradigm, found in commercial video chat software (e.g., Skype, FaceTime), focuses around two-way video with options to move to an audio-only call.
-In contrast, video calling for 9-1-1 would be better thought of as a continuum where audio is the primary communication medium and the sharing of video-based media varies from being turned off and not utilized, to the use of images or video clips as part of an audio call, to live video of a scene.
+Compared to commercial video chat software (e.g., Skype, FaceTime), video calling for 9-1-1 should be thought of as a continuum where audio is the primary communication medium and the sharing of videobased media varies from being turned off and not utilized, to the use of images or video clips as part of an audio call, to live video of a scene.
 This needs to be coupled with features that focus on supporting intricate camera work and decision making around when and how to show the emergency situation and how to easily transition between different visual modalities within the call.